 The ADC Theatre's Bar, Larkum Studio, Dressing Rooms and Stage may be used by all ADC shows for rehearsals or meetings dependent upon availability.
-Shows in the Corpus Playroom will only be able to book-out rehearsal space in the Playroom's Auditorium or Dressing Rooms.
+Shows in the Corpus Playroom will only be able to book out rehearsal space in the Playroom's Auditorium or Dressing Rooms.

 There is an online booking diary where you can check the availability and book space for your show at roombooking.adctheatre.com.
 Booking of the ADC Stage for rehearsals is arranged by directly contacting the Production Manager.
-Any bookings of the ADC Stage that are not made by the Production Manager will be deleted.
 All spaces must be tidied after use and prior to the end of the booking.
 Please also note that the stage and the bar are operational spaces that may be used by members of the management team for cleaning or training during this time.